bcm-uga/hadaca3/README.md

 * create vm docker depending on the challenge business
 * add submissions (meta) informations inside the detialed view
 * Add participants to create their conda env/.
+* **Use other type of data the rds ! ! ! **
+* Define precisely the naming of the final data and create small data from the beginning which will make everything faster !